mazzy89/consensys/README.md

 ### Go Application

 The Consensys Sender app is a Go application built with minimal dependencies.
-The Docker image can be built and pushed to a public ECR repository using the provided [Makefile](./Makefile).
+The Docker image can be built locally and pushed to the public ECR repository using the provided [Makefile](./Makefile).

+#### Send Tx

+The application uses Legacy transaction type following the upstream [example](https://github.com/ethereum/go-ethereum/blob/master/ethclient/ethclient_test.go) for sending transactions instead of EIP-1559 (Type 2) transactions.
+This decision was made because:

+- No explicit requirements were specified for the transaction type
+- Legacy transactions provide better compatibility across different Ethereum networks
+- They are simpler to implement and test
+- The gas pricing mechanism is more predictable

 ## Build and Deployment